ctsit/redi/README.md

     If the parameter is not provided, the output files are stored in a temporary folder during the execution of **redi** and then deleted along with the temporary folder once **redi** finishes execution.

- - -d, --dryrun : Performs a dry-run.
+ - -d, --dryrun : Performs a dry run.

         $ redi --dryrun